katsujukou/purescript-halogen-helix/README.md

 The context object contains two functions:

 - `getState :: HookM m state` ... returns the current value of the (selected part of the) state.
 - `dispatch :: action -> HookM m Unit` ... accepts the `Action` value and dispatches it to the Helix store manager.
+Behind the scene, the Helix store manager calculates the next state value using the dispatched action and reducer, updates the state with that value.

 Here is our completed example: